getsentry/symbolicator/docs/advanced/shared-cache.md

 # Shared Cache

-When running multiple symbolicators each instance has their own local cache.
+When running multiple symbolicators each instance has its own local cache.
 Starting up a new symbolicator instance in such an environment means it will have a cold cache and take a long time before it can process events at the same rate.
 To remedy this symbolicators can be